mochoabuilds/-cognition-/README.md

 *** ATTACHED CODE FOR PROOF-OF-CONCEPT (PEOPLE/FOOTFALL COUNTER) ***

 # INTRODUCTION
-+ A computer can now recognize classes of things as accurately as a human.
-My hypothesis is that the decreasing costs of computer vision technology presents an opportunity to modernize corner store operations.
++ Computer vision technology can now recognize classes of things as accurately as a human.
+My hypothesis is that if computer vision technology continues its drop costs then it presents an opportunity to modernize corner store operations.
 + Corner stores serve many roles beyond providing essential goods.
-They are inherently valuable spaces within communities and have emerged as a comforting hyperlocal landmark amid the pandemic.
+They are inherently valuable spaces within communities and have become a comforting hyperlocal landmark amid the pandemic.
 My research pulls together something like a work bench to build modern tools for corner stores.
-The focus is on making change feel like a natural extension of the existing corner store experience.
+The focus is on making new tools feel like a natural extension of the existing corner store experience.

 # WHY THIS PROJECT?
 + In human vision, after an image in formed in the retina it is sent to the brain’s visual cortex to process more complex features.
 This all takes place in a fraction of a second.
-Computers can mimic the hierarchal way that human vision is wired, with some tweaks.
+Computer vision technology can mimic the hierarchal way that human vision is wired, with some tweaks.
 Many would call this AI.
 But what many call AI is just pattern matching.
 Extremely clever and powerful stuff, but nonetheless pattern matching.
-Until researchers bake human like survival instincts (aka "street smarts") into computers.
-+ My research explores ways to bake “street smarts” into a computer.
++ My research explores ways to bake human-like “street smarts” into a computer.
 I believe such technology is only good if it understands the social, economic and privacy complexities of human life.
-Helping design effective computer vision policies for our future is what motivates me.
+Helping design effective computer vision technology and its policies is what motivates me.

 # TIMELINE
 + Winter 2018 — Spring 2020